 Capitalised terms not defined in this Service Description are defined in Schedule 8 - (Dictionary) of the Reference Offer.
 Terms defined in this Service Description are specific to it.

 Baseband Unit (BBU) means the unit responsible for processing the baseband signals, where “baseband signal” refers to the signal from a Remote Radio Head that is unmodulated, via an optical interface.
 The BBU is connected to the RRH through CPRI (Common Public Radio Interface) Fibre Cables.

-FAS means the Facilities Access Service as more fully described in Schedule 6.7 – (FAS Service Description) of the Reference Offer.
+Block means a geographical area within the Kingdom of Bahrain as defined by the Ministry of Works, Municipalities Affairs and Urban Planning.

 FFS means the Fiber Fronthaul Service.

 FFS Service Commencement Date means the date of successful implementation and notified handover of the FFS Service by the Access Provider to the Access Seeker on the Access Delivery Date, which shall take place immediately following completion of testing as set out in Schedule 6.7.3 – (Duct Access Process) of the Reference Offer.

-Fibre Cable means the physical fibre optic cable, including all individual fibre strands contained within the protection and external sheath of such cable.
+Fiber means the physical passive connectivity One fiber pair which shall constitute the FFSFFS connection between the BBU and RRH.

 Installation means the installation of an individual FFS Service as described in paragraph 1 of this Service Description.